juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 This tutorial will walk you through the process of training an encrypted linear regression model in collaboration with another organization using Cape Privacy.
 You'll learn how to:

-- Send datasets securely to Cape Cloud.
+- Register dataset pointers (i.e. DataViews) with Cape Cloud.
-- Review the dataset schemas of other organizations in your project.
+- Review datasets from other organizations in your project.
 - Approve and reject model computation jobs.
 - View the metrics or weights of the trained model, depending on your role in the project.